tmaybe/dev.socrata.com/docs/formats/rdf-xml.md

 status: alpha
 ---

-The RDF format is a little different than many of the other formats, because that dataset (or view) owners are able to map the output to different semantic web schemas, through changing the metadata on the dataset itself, or the columns of the dataset.
+The RDF ([Resource Description Framework](http://www.w3.org/TR/REC-rdf-syntax/)) format is a little different the other formats, because that dataset (or view) owners are able to map the output to different semantic web schemas through changing either the metadata on the dataset itself or metadata on the columns of the dataset.

 For example, the following URL